mbeckem/tiro-website/packages/website/docs/apidocs/files/compiler_8h.md

 )
 ```

-Add a source file to the compiler.
+Add a source file to the compiler's source set.

 Can only be called before compilation started.